Model M-e Modular 67-Key POS, MANPOS & MCANPOS Keyboards

 IBM - IBM SurePOS 300: New IBM Modular 67-Key POS Keyboard with LCD Display offers increased security and additional customization options [accessed 2022-04-06]. to complete the MPOS series and the modern IBM/Toshiba POS Keyboard line-up at large.
 The MPOS series brought up two major innovations to IBM/Toshiba POS series; a modular interface for non-button based features and a unified connection interface for USB and PS/2 connectivity.
 The modular interface replaces major Retail and early M-e keyboard features such as the key-locks, magnetic stripe readers and pointing devices with 2 or 3 hardpoints that allow these features to be installed or removed at will.
 This was likely an effort to make user configuration and repair/replacement easier as well as suppress the need for many manufacturing variations.
 The new connection interface replaces the old separate RS-485, PS/2 and USB connectors and unique internal electronics for each with a single connector and internal controller PCB that can communicate with a host via PS/2 (Alphanumeric models only) or USB depending on the cable used.

-The key-switch design was not subject to change as IBM transitioned from the RPOS series to the MPOS series, as such it retains IBM buckling rubber sleeves (known simply as [IBM] buckling sleeves).
-These were once IBM's primary portable computer key-switch technology in the first half of the 1990s, being adopted on famous IBM machines such as the IBM Personal System/2 L40SX (Model M3), IBM ThinkPads 700, 720, 750 and 755, and IBM RS/6000 Notebook 860 (Models M6 and M6-1).
-Unlike generic rubber dome key-switches, the rubber component in buckling sleeves plays no part in pressing down on the membrane.
-Instead, the design offloads this duty to rods on the keycaps or barrel-mounted sliders (depending on specific implementation) that descend through the keyboard's key-switch barrels.
-This effectively eliminates the mushy feeling of bottoming out on rubber dome keyboards since the actuation interface is more solid, whilst still keeping the design tactile and relatively quiet.
-IBM buckling sleeves are very snappy and quite tactile with what's perhaps best described as a medium stiffness feel relative to other key-switch designs.
+MPOS series keyboards use keyswitches provisionally known as IBM buckling rubber sleeves (or simply [IBM] buckling sleeves) as a hold-over from RPOS and pre-MPOS.
+IBM buckling sleeves was IBM's primary portable computer keyswitch technology between 1991 and 1996 as well as their and now Toshiba Global Commerce Solutions' primary POS keyboard keyswitch technology from 1993 to present day.
+Unlike generic rubber dome keyswitches, the rubber component in IBM buckling sleeves plays no part in pressing down on the membrane assembly's contacts.
+Instead (and for IBM buckling sleeves in general), the design offloads this duty to rods on the keycaps or barrel-mounted sliders depending on the specific implementation, either of which descend through the keyboard frame's barrels to provide a solid actuation interface.
+This effectively eliminates the potential mushy feeling of bottoming out on rubber dome keyboards whilst still keeping the design tactile and relatively quiet.
+IBM buckling sleeves are very snappy and quite tactile, with what is perhaps best described as a medium stiffness feel relative to other keyswitch designs.

 IBM adopted a variation of the design for its RPOS series POS keyboards when they were introduced in 1993, which is what MPOS inherits.
 Presumably, this development was part of the reason why the RPOS series were designated Model Ms (M7 through M11).
-Most MPOS keys use standard gauge sleeves with MCANPOS additionally using medium-tall gauge sleeves for their half-height keys.
-The former sleeve gauge is interchangeable with all Model M3 and M4 and most Model M6 and M6-1 sleeves.
-The MPOS' specific sleeves and actuation method implementation is known as the late (rod-actuated) POS-type IBM buckling sleeves, which were introduced in 2000 for the Model M-e 32-Key Monitor Keypad and later added to RPOS mid-way through production when their production was transferred from the Americas to Asia around 2002 to 2003.
-As such, post-2002 Retail and all MPOS series keyboards generally enjoy sleeve and keycap compatibility with each other.
-However, RPOS series keyboards produced before 2002 (ie, by Lexmark or Maxi Switch) use early (barrel slider actuated) POS-type IBM buckling sleeves that share only sleeve compatibility since the keycap mounts differ.
-Most MPOS sleeves are clear-translucent coloured and the only minute physical difference to the sleeves are slight grooves on their outer rims but this doesn't significantly alter the key-feel or sound.
+Most MPOS keys use standard gauge sleeves, though MCANPOS additionally uses medium-tall gauge sleeves for their half-height keys.
+The former sleeve gauge is interchangeable with most non-POS Model Ms with IBM buckling sleeves.
+The MPOS' specific sleeves and actuation method implementation is known as the late POS-type IBM buckling sleeves, which were introduced in ~2000 for the Model M-e 32-Key Monitor Keypad and later added to RPOS mid-way through production when their production was transferred from the Americas to Asia around ~2002.
+As such, post-2002 RPOS, pre-MPOS and MPOS series keyboards generally enjoy sleeve and keycap compatibility with each other.
+However, RPOS series keyboards produced before 2002 by Lexmark or Maxi Switch use early POS-type IBM buckling sleeves that share only sleeve compatibility since the keycap mounts differ.
+Most MPOS sleeves are clear-translucent coloured and the only minute physical difference to the sleeves are slight grooves on their outer rims, but this doesn't significantly alter the key-feel or sound.

-MPOS keyboards feature PC+ABS-FR(40) plastic cases in a very similar style to its RPOS series predecessors, with PC+ABS-FR(40) being a high flow flame retardant version of PC+ABS[8][8]
+MPOS keyboards feature PC+ABS-FR(40) plastic cover sets in a very similar style to its RPOS series predecessors.
+PC+ABS-FR(40) is a high flow flame retardant version of PC+ABS[8][8]

 idemitsu - Flame retardant PC alloy grade Properties [accessed 2022-04-10]..
-The plastic is sturdy and taut, giving little flex and giving the feeling of robustness.
-It's also textured, but only slightly and nowhere near the level of most buckling spring keyboard cases.
-That said, the cases are wedge-shaped just like its 1980s Model M ancestors but are more angular once again just like its RPOS series predecessors.
-As will later be explained, the main difference between the Retail and MPOS series is support for more keys and the modular interface.
+The plastic is sturdy and taut, giving little flex and the feeling of robustness.
+It's also textured, but only slightly and nowhere near the level of most buckling spring keyboard cover sets.
+That said, the cover sets are at least somewhat wedge-shaped like its 1980s Model M ancestors but are more angular once again just like its RPOS series predecessors.
 All MPOS keyboards are styled similarly to maintain a uniform resemblance.

 Internal assembly